1892 Glamorgan County Council election: Ystrad

-Election of Aldermen
+Election of aldermen

 In addition to the 66 councillors the council consisted of 22 county aldermen.
 Aldermen were elected by the council, and served a six-year term.
-Following the 1892, there were eleven Aldermanic vacancies.
+Following the 1892 election, there were eleven Aldermanic vacancies.

 At a meeting of the South Wales Liberal Federation in Cardiff, a decision was taken that only elected members be elected aldermen.
 Even the Liberal journal, the South Wales Star thought that it was unfortunate that this ruling was made after the election when only three sitting aldermen had stood.

 Two of the three retiring aldermen who had contested the election were re-elected to the aldermanic bench, namely Aaron Davies and W.H.
 Mathias.
 Rees Harries was not re-elected.
 J.C.
 Meggitt consented to be elected an alderman in order to allow John Cory to return as councillor for Barry (see below).
 The election of Moses Moses suggests that Liberal representatives on the County Council were more prepared than local leaders in the Rhondda to advance labour representatives.

 The following aldermen were appointed by the newly elected council.